 GOLO Release Proprietary Blend (297 mg)

-Rhodiola is the first ingredient listed so it makes up most of the 297 mg in the proprietary blend.
-Because it is considered an adaptogen, rhodiola is thought to help with a myriad of conditions ranging from fatigue to muscle strength and even increasing longevity.
+Rhodiola is the first ingredient listed, making up most of the 297 mg in the proprietary blend.
+Because it is considered an adaptogen, Rhodiola is thought to help with myriad conditions ranging from fatigue to muscle strength and even increasing longevity.
 Limited evidence exists for most reasons to use Rhodiola.
-When it comes to diabetes, laboratory animal studies suggest it may be beneficial in improving some aspects of the disease but unfortunately human studies appear to be lacking.
+When it comes to diabetes, laboratory animal studies suggest it may be beneficial in improving some aspects of the disease, but unfortunately, human studies appear to be lacking.

 Sometimes called vitamin B8, inositol is not a vitamin but rather a sugar alcohol that is found in small amounts in foods like nuts, beans, and fruits such as oranges and grapefruits.
-Another name for this substance is myo-inositol although this is not completely identical to inositol.
+Another name for this substance is myo-inositol, although this is not completely identical to inositol.
 Some research suggests that Myo-inositol may help polycystic ovary syndrome (PCOS), a condition that often goes hand-in-hand with insulin resistance.
 Others have reported inositol improves several health issues associated with diabetes such as lowering triglycerides, total cholesterol LDL levels, and blood pressure.
-To be effective however it may be necessary to also eat fewer calories.
+To be effective, however, it may be necessary also to eat fewer calories.
 Taking inositol supplements by itself may not work.
-Studies showing improvements in diabetes symptoms have used about 2000 mg per day which is more than is found in GOLO Release supplements.
+Studies showing improvements in diabetes symptoms have used about 2000 mg per day, more than is found in GOLO Release supplements.

 What we call berberine is actually a substance found in the undergrown roots of various plants such as goldenseal.
 Of all the reasons people use berberine, the two most studied are improving diabetes symptoms and lowering cholesterol levels.
 Some research finds berberine reduces blood sugar, insulin resistance, and HBA1c levels in people who have type II diabetes.
 Other research has even hinted berberine may be as effective as metformin for diabetes management.